 Any other relevant financial and non-financial interests and relationships that might be considered likely to affect the interpretation of their findings or which editors, reviewers or readers might reasonably wish to know.
 This includes any relationship to the book/journal (for example, if editors wish to publish their own research in their own work).

 A submitted manuscript is a confidential material.
 Academic Journals will not disclose submitted manuscript to anyone except individuals who partake in the processing and preparation of the manuscript for publication (the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher).

-All manuscripts submitted to ARDU: Journal of Arts and Education go through a blind peer-review process that determines if a manuscript is fit or unfit for publication.
-ARDU: Journal of Arts and Education operates a double blind review process.
+All manuscripts submitted to ETUDE: Journal of Educational Research go through a blind peer-review process that determines if a manuscript is fit or unfit for publication.
+ETUDE: Journal of Educational Research operates a double blind review process.

 Author(s) identity is removed from the manuscript and shielded from the reviewers during the review process.
 The reviewer is left with only the manuscript without any information that might enable him/her uncovers the identity of the author(s).